 “I am very much looking forward to Start Up Texas 2.0.
-We are hoping to create a partnership with SXSW so we can provide even more awareness of the Valley, on what entrepreneurship has to offer,” said Josh Mejia, executive director of BCIC.
+We are hoping to create a partnership with SXSW so we can provide even more awareness of the Valley, on what entrepreneurship has to offer,” said Nathan Burkhart, BCIC Director of Marketing & Small Business Development.

 BCIC runs StartUp Texas.
 After a successful debut earlier this year, BCIC is planning to roll out StartUpTexas 2.0 in the coming weeks.

-Mejia spoke about StartUp Texas in a Zoom conversation with the Rio Grande Guardian earlier this week.
-He was joined by Nathan Burkhart, BCIC’s director of marketing and small business development.
+Burkhart spoke about StartUp Texas in a Zoom conversation with the Rio Grande Guardian earlier this week.

 Here is the Zoom conversation: